katattakd/KatWebX/README.md

 Approximate dates for the release of KatWebX (and discontinuing of KatWeb) are listed below.
  - Febuary 10 - KatWebX's first pre-release.
 During the time from pre-release to release, no new features will be added, and the configuration format will not be changed.
  - Febuary 27 - KatWebX's first release.
- - March 3 - A tool is released to automatically migrate configuration from KatWeb to KatWebX.
+ - March 3 - A tool is released to automatically migrate configuratLolion from KatWeb to KatWebX.
  - March 10 - All KatWeb users will be told to upgrade to KatWebX.
  - June 13 - KatWeb is given EOL status, and is discontinued.
 For users who still rely on KatWeb, per-person upgrade support and additional patches to KatWeb will be available on request until December 16, 2019.